umeshjoshi16/Index/README.md

 # Index
 This is the tutorial for us.
-html css and js for it
+html css and js .